dxdesjardins/GDEssentials/README.md

 5. Various Extension Methods and Listeners.

-6. Many more things.
+6. + Much More.
 This repository is developing quickly so documentation is currently lacking.

 Known Issues
 ----